-World Vision-funded aid has reached 350 families — more than 2,000 people — in Dohuk, distributed by the Iraqi group Women’s Empowerment Organization.
-Families received hygiene items, clothing, baby supplies, and toys.
+World Vision-funded aid has reached more than 3,000 people.
+Families received foam mattresses, blankets, hygiene kits, jerry cans, clothing, baby supplies, and toys.

-Christians, Yazidis, and other religious and ethnic minorities are among the 1.8 million displaced by conflict and targeted persecution since January, according to United Nations’ estimates.
-Many have chosen to abandon their homes rather than their faith.
+Christians, Yazidis, and other religious and ethnic minorities are among the 1.8 million displaced by conflict and targeted persecution since January, according to United Nations estimates.

 The Kurdish region already hosted more than 200,000 Syrian refugees, but conditions continue to worsen every day.
 In just one week, Iraq saw 200,000 additional people displaced.

 Many displaced Iraqis arrived after grueling journeys on foot in temperatures that regularly exceed 100 degrees Fahrenheit.
 Some were forced to move several times to avoid being caught up in the violence that has forced them to flee their homes.

 “Many are moving to urban centers and community buildings that are currently being used and are quickly filling up and stretched beyond their capacity,” says Kathryn Taetzsch, leader of World Vision’s global rapid response assessment team in Erbil.
 “They are in desperate need of food, clean water, and medicine.”